dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

    - Use the release build type for beta testing or production releases
 3. Monitor the distribution in the Firebase console
 4. Use different distribution groups for debug and release builds to target different testers

+## Google Play Console Deployment

+For deploying to Google Play Console internal testing, use the `release-playstore.yml` workflow instead.
+This workflow:

+- Builds an Android App Bundle (.aab) instead of an APK
+- Automatically increments the version code
+- Deploys to Google Play Console internal testing
+- Commits the version code increment back to the repository

+See the [Google Play Deployment Guide](GOOGLE_PLAY_DEPLOYMENT.md) for detailed instructions on how to set up and use this workflow.